s-angelle/dice-javascript-game/README.md

 ## Project Goals

-The goal of this project was to practice beginner + intermediate JavaScript concepts, showcase skills gained, and display an understanding of logic.
+The goal of this project was to practice DOM manipulation, beginner + intermediate JavaScript concepts, showcase skills gained, and display an understanding of logic.